 A single roman shaped pool looks just like a double roman, but instead of having semicircular edges on both of the short ends of the pool, there is only one.
 It is a simple design that many homeowners like to choose for its elegance.

 The arch on one end of the pool makes for an easy entryway into the pool.
-If you own a house with a classic design, a single roman is a great addition to the backyard.
+If you own a house with a classic design, a single roman is an excellent addition to the backyard.
 You should opt for the single roman instead of a double roman if you want to relax around your pool and swim small laps in it.

 #7 – Martinique

 You should get a Martinique-shaped pool if you like the idea of bringing a slice of the Caribbean to your backyard.
-The Martinique has an organic curved shape with a shallow end opening up to a deeper end.
-It’s a great design for various swim activities in and around the pool.
+The Martinique has an organic curved shape with a shallow end opening to a deeper one.
+It’s a perfect design for various swimming activities in and around the pool.

 If you like to host, the original Martinique design will add something extra to your outdoor space to get your friends and family talking.

 #8 – Kidney

 Kidney-shaped pools are rounded on both sides and curve towards each other at the edges, resembling a kidney.
 The roundness of the shape makes it look organic and less harsh than your traditional rectangle pool.
 This is a popular option for pool owners looking for a contemporary design that easily fits into smaller spaces.

 In particular, if you like the idea of adding water features like a waterfall, a kidney-shaped pool (or any circular pool in general) would be an ideal design.
 The water flow will circulate instead of simply crashing at the edge of the pool.

 #9 – Lagoon